fbpx

 4 – A Ride on the Tram

 Each Disney World theme park parking offers trams that go to and from the parking lot, picking up passengers as needed from designated areas.
 Several times, we parked and decided we were close enough to walk to the park entrance from our parking spot.
 This saves the hassle of finding a seat and getting the family on the tram.
 However, if you prefer the tram because you are in the parking lot’s nosebleed section or want to save your walking legs for the park, look for the Cast Member directing folks to stand behind the line.
 Typically, a large yellow cone-style object will help guide you to the tram pick-up location.
 While riding the tram, be sure to listen to the Cast Member’s instructions and information.
 They will inform you of when the park closes and when the last tram will depart.
-When departing from the park, the tram will drop you off in designated areas for you to walk the rest of the way to your car.
+When departing from the park, the tram will drop you off in designated areas so you can walk the rest of the way to your car.

 5 – Disability Parking